MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/gatt-client.md

 }
 ```

+> [!TIP]
-> **Tip**: [DataReader](/uwp/api/windows.storage.streams.datareader) and [DataWriter](/uwp/api/windows.storage.streams.datawriter) are indispensible when working with the raw buffers you get from many of the Bluetooth APIs.
+> [DataReader](/uwp/api/windows.storage.streams.datareader) and [DataWriter](/uwp/api/windows.storage.streams.datawriter) are indispensible when working with the raw buffers you get from many of the Bluetooth APIs.

 ### Subscribing for notifications

 Make sure the characteristic supports either Indicate or Notify (check the characteristic properties to make sure).

-> **Aside**: Indicate is considered more reliable because each value changed event is coupled with an acknowledgement from the client device.
+Indicate is considered more reliable because each value changed event is coupled with an acknowledgement from the client device.
 Notify is more prevalent because most GATT transactions would rather conserve power rather than be extremely reliable.
 In any case, all of that is handled at the controller layer so the app does not get involved.
-We'll collectively refer to them as simply "notifications" but now you know.
+We'll collectively refer to them as simply "notifications".

 There are two things to take care of before getting notifications: